(Procedure for Best: Quality, Speed, & Profits)

 Most would agree this technology of sand paper doesn’t sound ideal for sanding a simple door.

-Of course this all hangs on the premise that the primary objective of paint correction it to make maximal improvements while minimizing the amount of material (paint) that is removed from automotive surfaces!
+Of course this all hangs on the premise that the primary objective of paint correction is to make maximum improvement while minimizing the amount of material (paint) that is removed from automotive surfaces!

-Since ‘Non Diminishing’ Abrasives work consistently to remove material (paint) they don’t require long or extended polishing cycles to cut.
-Less passes with a machine, pad, and abrasive reduces the overall amount of friction over a panel, creating less heat related issues for panels such as: the hiding of defects (caused by paint swelling) or even possible paint burning through concentrated heat build-up during the polishing cycle.
+Since ‘Non Diminishing’ Abrasives continually work to remove material (paint) they don’t require long or extended polishing cycles to cut.
+This means less passes with a machine, pad, and abrasive reduces the overall amount of friction over a panel.
+Lower levels of friction on a panel help reduce heat related issues for panels such as: the hiding of defects (caused by paint swelling) or even possible paint burning.

 Greater Labor Efficiency